Lefteris-B/microwatt_design_challenge/readme.md

 - **Power Budget:** <100mW estimated @ 50MHz

 #### Fallback Memory Plan:
- If large SRAM sizes exceed area budgets, the design will default to 1MB internal + external memory interface stubs, ensuring progress.
+ If large SRAM sizes exceed area budgets, the design will default to 32KB internal + external memory interface stubs, ensuring progress.
- We can also use a SPI extenal RAM.
+ We can also use a SPI external RAM.

 ## 4. Implementation Timeline